realmcu/HoneyGUI/doc/source/GUI-APP/SaaA/Middleware.md

 - Use ```matter_send_msg_to_app()``` to operate lights;

-This is the ```writeSync``` 's control light implementation for RTL87X2G.
+The following code example is the ```writeSync``` 's control light implementation for RTL87X2G.
 First get gpio value and direction value, then use specify driver api to operate light.
 ```c
 #ifdef RTL87x2G
 #define ENABLE_MATTER_SWITCH